0k/shyaml/README.rst

 Usage
 =====

-``shyaml`` takes it YAML input file from standard input ONLY.
-So there are some sample routine.
+``shyaml`` takes its YAML input file from standard input ONLY.
+So there are some sample routine:

 Let's create a sample yaml file::